 This accounts for both the per-sample use and the equilibration.
 Please note that the system cannot use all the buffer in a bottle, as you cannot risk drawing air into the system.
 There is also a fixed volume used for pump washing.
 This is the 250 mL offset in the above formula.

-For example, if you are using the GE Superdex 200 Increase 10/300 GL column, it has a column volume of 24 mL.
-If you’re planning to run 5 samples in a particular buffer you should bring:
+For example, if you are using the Superdex 200 Increase 10/300 GL column, it has a column volume of 24 mL.
+If you’re planning to run 5 samples in a particular buffer you should bring at minimum:

 For these experiments, you should always bring at least 0.5 L of any buffer you are using.